MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation.md

 ---
-title: "Data Transformation | Microsoft Docs"
+title: "ML Studio (classic): Data Transformation | Microsoft Docs"
 description: "Learn about the modules in Azure Machine Learning Studio (classic) that you can use for data transformation."
 titleSuffix: ML Studio (classic) - Azure ms.date: 05/06/2019